Generation of frequency-bin-encoded dual-rail cluster states via time-frequency multiplexing of microwave photonic qubits: EXPERIMENT

 The overlap between these two photon modes $\ket{\omega_1}$ and $\ket{\omega_2}$ represents the orthogonality between the two physical modes constituting a logical qubit, and can be calculated from their respective spectra, $f_{\omega_1}(\omega)$ and $f_{\omega_2}(\omega)$, as

 In our experiment, we choose an overlap of $3\%$ between the two photon modes with a duration of $1 \mathrm{\,\mu s}$ and a frequency difference of 32~MHz.
 This level of orthogonality is sufficient to ensure that the two modes are distinguishable for frequency-bin encoding.
+In principle, the two modes could be made fully orthogonal by further shaping the temporal envelopes and adjusting the relative drive phases to cancel their overlap.
+However, given that the dominant source of infidelity in our experiment originates from the qubit’s finite lifetime, the present 3$\%$ mode overlap has a negligible effect on the overall performance.
 The spectrum corresponding to the initial qubit state $(\ket{g}+\ket{e}+\ket{f}+\ket{h})/2$ is also shown in Fig.~\ref{fig:spectra}.
-We find that the spectrum from this four-state superposition state contains both frequency components, indicating that we have generated a photon in the superposition of two modes at different frequencies.
-Moreover, its spectral strength corresponds to the average of the blue [prepared at $(\ket{g}+\ket{f})/\sqrt{2}$] and red lines [prepared at $(\ket{e}+\ket{h})/\sqrt{2}$], indicating that the initial quantum state does not affect the two Raman processes.
-The photon generation efficiency is measured to be $96.9\%$ for the $\ket{f0}$--$\ket{g1}$ transition and $96.7\%$ for the e $\ket{h0}$--$\ket{e1}$ transition.
+The spectrum of this four-state superposition state shows the presence of both frequency components, while the process tomography results in Appendix~\ref{subsec:method_process_tomo} reveal the phase coherence between the two modes.
+Together, these observations indicate that we have generated a photon in the superposition of two modes at different frequencies.
+Moreover, its spectral strength corresponds to the average (the black dashed line) of the blue [prepared at $(\ket{g}+\ket{f})/\sqrt{2}$] and red lines [prepared at $(\ket{e}+\ket{h})/\sqrt{2}$], indicating that the initial quantum state does not affect the two Raman processes.
+The photon generation efficiency is measured to be $96.9\%$ for the $\ket{f0}$--$\ket{g1}$ transition and $96.7\%$ for the $\ket{h0}$--$\ket{e1}$ transition.
 Details of the drive calibration can be found in Appendix~\ref{app_sec:cali}.